mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 1. Reads angle, pitch and roll from CMPS14 at ~20 Hz frequency
 2. Applies installation offset (user input) to raw angle for compass heading
 3. Applies smoothing to compass heading
-4. Computes magnetic heading using harmonic deviation model on compass heading
+4. Applies deviation on compass heading for magnetic heading
 5. Computes true heading (optional), using either
    - Live *navigation.magneticVariation* received from SignalK (prioritized over user input)
    - Manual variation from user input on web UI (used automatically whenever *navigation.magneticVariation* is not available)